mndrix/prolog_library_ideas/maps.md

 # Associative Arrays (Maps)

-`library(assoc)` is a good implementation, but I don't like the interface and it's too rigidly tied to a specific implementation.
+`library(assoc)` and `library(rbtrees)` are a good implementations, but I don't like the interface and they're too rigidly tied to a specific implementation.
 Prolog has no native way to represent maps.
 Some programs use associative lists (`[a-1, b-2, …]`).
 Others use something like `library(assoc)` provided by their implementation.
 Changing approaches requires substantial modifications to one’s code.

 I want a generic map interface and several implementations.
 Changing a goal (at map creation) is all that’s needed to switch implementations.
 In my fantasy world, asking for a generic map statically analyzes how the map is used and chooses an implementation that works well in those conditions.